JobMaathuis/STATR_pipeline/README.md

 The following installations need to be executed in order to use the pipeline:

 ### Snakemake
-Snakemake can be installed by executing the following coomand:
+Snakemake can be installed by executing the following command:

 `pip install snakemake`